apache/incubator-graphar/spark/README.md

 scripts/run-nebula2graphar.sh
 ```

-The example will convert the movie data in Neo4j to GraphAr data and save it to the directory ``/tmp/graphar/neo4j2graphar``.
+The example will convert the basketballplayer data in NebulaGraph to GraphAr data and save it to the directory ``/tmp/graphar/nebula2graphar``.

 ### Running the GraphAr2Nebula example

 We can also import the basketballplayer graph from GraphAr to NebulaGraph.

-First clear the NebulaGraph's basketballplayer graph to show the import result clearly:
+First clear the NebulaGraph's basketballplayer graph space to show the import result clearly:

 ```bash
 docker run \